nfuhs/get-started-elm/part-one.md

   0
 ```

-Here we define the Model of our app and as you can see we use an type alias here but why do we need an type alias you ask?
-As mentioned earlier
+Here we define the Model of our app and define an type alias for it.
+In Elm a Type alias is just a shorter variable for it with Model if we want to make variables accessible and init the Model with 0.

 #### The U in MUV